 Incoming search terms:

-- the rich get richer the poor get poorer bible verse (1)
+- the rich get richer and the poor get poorer quote (1)

-- the rich richer and the potent more powerful (1)
+- who came up with the catch phrases the rich get richer and the poor poorer (1)

-- what law is rich get richer and the poor get poorer?
-(1)
+- who said the rich get richer and poor poorer (1)

 … and stick it to Wall Street at the same time!
 Sounds like the best of both worlds to us!